How to Be Happy

-When responding to our question about where he had been, Huy looked at us with his benevolent grin and stated quite simply; “I was bringing luck to the fish.”
+When responding to our question about where he had been, Huy looked at us and stated quite simply, “I was bringing luck to the fish.”

-Here was a man so inherently entwined with his own positive self-belief that he believed that the mere act of going for a dip in the ocean brought the fish diving beneath his happy Vietnamese feet luck.
+Here was a man so inherently positive that he believed the mere act of going for a dip in the ocean brought the fish diving beneath his happy Vietnamese feet luck.

 The take home message?
 Believe that your attitude affects others.
-That if you are happy, it spreads.
-Believe that you’re worth this happiness, that it belongs in your heart without guilt, blame and shame.
-Believe that your happiness is treasured, and you’re worth that treasure.
+Believe that you’re worth this happiness.
+Believe that your happiness is treasured.

 I’ve told the story of my Vietnamese ‘Happy Feet’ many times.
 So many that I’ve forgotten.
 Always giving this advice to others in an attempt to care for them, at times forgetting that I have also needed to care for myself.